-- Complete a Tutor Registration Form [pdf] in the Office of Academic Affairs.
+- Complete a Tutor Registration Form [pdf] in the Center for Academic Advising and Support Services.

-- You will be given an appointment to meet with the Tutoring Coordinator in the Office of Academic Affairs within 1 week of submitting the registration form.
+- You will be given an appointment to meet with the Tutoring Coordinator in the Center for Academic Advising and Support Services within 1 week of submitting the registration form.

 - You need to be prepared for your tutoring sessions, having completed reading assignments and homework exercises as assigned by your course instructor or recommended by the tutor.
 Plan specific questions or topics to be covered and have a general idea of what you hope to accomplish in the session.

 - Keep all tutoring appointments.
 Failure to do so may result in suspension of tutoring services.